 What is a Cambelt?

 A cambelt is also called a timing belt.
-In reciprocating engines, the cambelt is used to ensure the rotation of the camshaft and crankshaft in a proper synchronization.
+In reciprocating engines, the cambelt is used to ensure the rotation of the camshaft and crankshaft in proper synchronization.

 The timing belt or cambelt ensures proper opening and closing of the engine valves at an accurate time according to the reciprocating motion of the piston.
 As the timing belt fails, the engine can’t generate power and can’t run the vehicle.